Polar-Vect/ScalingSpeedTyping-CLI/README.md

 ---

 ## 📝 Description
-**TypeRush-CLI** is a high-speed typing challenge for your terminal.
+**SpeedTyping-CLI** is a high-speed typing challenge for your terminal.
 It presents random sentences that you must type as quickly and accurately as possible.
 The goal is to maintain a **Combo Streak** without making a single mistake.

 ## 🛠 Technologies
 The project is built with **Python 3**, focusing on standard libraries for maximum compatibility: